Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game9_clue_analysis.md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are highly specific to 'Memoir' without using forbidden words.
-They effectively highlight introspection, personal perspective, emotional journey, and lessons learned.
-No answer contamination or synonym use detected.
+The clues are highly specific and descriptive, using phrases like 'deeply personal accounts of significant life experiences,' 'chronological order, reflecting on past events,' and 'author's subjective perspective, sharing insights, reflections, and personal growth.'
+These precisely target the essence of a memoir without using any forbidden words or synonyms.
+They effectively eliminate the other choices.

 ✅ Strengths:
 - Generally specific and relate to correct answer